 - 2 tablespoons lemon juice

-- 1 bunch of coriander washed and chopped roughly
+- 1 small bunch of coriander washed and chopped roughly (about 2 cups)

-1. Put the ginger, garlic, raw mango and fresh coriander in a food processor.
+1. Put the ginger, garlic, raw mango and fresh coriander in a blender.

-5. Once you get the mixture very fine, the chutney is ready to use.
+3. Once you get the mixture very smooth, the chutney is ready to use.

-6. Save the chutney or dip in an airtight container in the fridge.
+4. Save the chutney or dip in an airtight container in the fridge.
 Use a glass or a plastic container as the lemon juice may react with the metal.
-This mixture should be fine for a week.
+This mixture should be fine for a week if kept in the fridge.